-Get back to school ready with this free printable back to school checklist + get free enrollment, a savings of $50, on a new Florida Prepaid Plan until September 2, 2018, with code BTSBLOG18.
+Get back to school ready with this free printable back to school checklist + get free enrollment, a savings of $50, on a new Florida Prepaid Plan until March 1, 2019, with code MUSE19.
 This post is sponsored by the Florida Prepaid College Board, through my role as a Believer Blogger.
 All thoughts are my own.

 It’s really hard to believe that back to school is already here— the summer just flew by!
 I have a bit of a love-hate relationship with back to school season because, on the one hand, I get a little extra free time in my day when my daughter is at school, and on the other, there’s just SO MUCH that goes into getting ready for the start of the new school year.
 It can all be very overwhelming!